Here’s a bit of a subjective question: “What credit card has the best rewards?”

 Other rewards programs require you to redeem your points for merchandise or travel, and may have blackout or expiration dates; you’re usually also paying for those rewards annually, so whether they make sense financially is questionable as well.

-Aside from the benefits of the automated system, the Blue Cash Everyday Card comes with the best cash back rates to boot; 3% cash back on groceries, 2% cash back on gas, 2% at department stores, and 1% cash back everywhere else.
+Aside from the benefits of the automated system, the Blue Cash card comes with the best cash back rates to boot; 5% cash back on groceries, 5% cash back on gas, 5% at drugstores, and 1% cash back everywhere else.

 There’s also no limit on the amount of money you can earn, so the savings can be pretty substantial if you’re a big spender.

-One final thing I’ll note on this subject is that while I feel the Blue Cash Everyday Card has the best rewards, a combination of credit cards could prove more beneficial.
+One final thing I’ll say on this subject is that while I feel the Blue Cash Everyday Card has the best rewards, a combination of credit cards could prove more beneficial.

 Do You Need More Than One Rewards Credit Card?